 Let's say that a player checks and another player puts in a bet.
-When the betting comes around to the player who checked, he may either fold, call the additional but - or raise!
+When the betting comes around to the player who checked may either fold, call the additional but - or raise!

-At the start of each poker hand, some players have to make a bet even before the cards are dealt.
+At the start of each poker hand some players have to make a bet even before the cards are dealt.

 This is to create a small pot to compete for.
-Without those "forced bets" all players could fold every hand without any cost, and poker would probably be a very slow game.
+Without those "forced bets" all players could fold every hand without any cost and poker would probably be a very slow game.

-In some poker variations, the forced bets are called blinds.
-The player to the left of the dealer puts in the small blind, and the next player in turn puts in the big blind.
+In some poker variations, the forced bets are called Blinds.
+The player to the left of the dealer puts in the small blind and the next player to the left puts in the big blind.

-Once the cards have been dealt, it is the player after the big blind who starts the betting (he or she is 'under the gun'.)
+Once the cards have been dealt it is the player to the left of the big blind who starts the first betting round (this position is called 'under the gun'.)

 He or she must either match the big blind, fold, or raise.
-Checking is not an option, since the big blind is considered as a valid bet.
-Remember that you can only check if no player has before you bet in that betting round.
+Checking is not an option since the big blind is considered as a valid bet.
+Remember that you can only check if no player has bet before you in that betting round.

 Normally in a betting round, when all players have either folded or called the current bet, the betting round is over.
 However, when you play with blinds there is an exception to this rule in the first betting round.

-In the first betting round of Texas Holdem or Omaha, if all players fold or call the big blind, the player in the big blind has an option: He or she may either check or bet.
+In the first betting round of Texas Holdem or Omaha, if all players fold or call the big blind the player in the big blind has an option: He or she may either check or bet.

+Some poker variations use antes instead of blinds.
+An ante is a forced bet that all players have to put in the pot before the cards are dealt.
 As opposed to blinds, antes are not live bets.
-They are just put in the middle to stimulate the betting, but do not count in betting for any one player.
+They are just put in the middle to stimulate the betting but do not count in betting for any one player.

-When there are no blinds, there must be some other rule to decide who begins the betting.
-In Seven Card Stud, the player with the lowest card showing must start by putting in a half or a whole small bet (called bring in).
+When there are no blinds there must be some other rule to decide who begins the betting.
+In Seven Card Stud the player with the lowest card showing must start by putting in a half or a whole small bet (called bring in).

 From there, the betting goes on a usual.
-Since there's no big blind, there's also no big blind option in the first betting round.
+Since there's no big blind there's also no big blind option in the first betting round.

 When the last betting round is over, if two or more players remain in the hand there is a showdown.
 Players show down their cards and the best hand wins the pot.
-If several hands are equally good, the pot is split equally between them.
+If two hands are equally good, the pot is split equally between them.

 The player who shows first has to show down his or her cards.
 Then the other remaining players show their cards in clockwise order.
-If their hands are losing, they don't have to show their cards, but you can always show your cards if you feel like it.
+If their hands are losing hands, they don't have to show their cards - they can just slide their hands to the dealer without revealing what they hold.